-WKU and Navy kickoff at 2:30 p.m.
+WKU and UTSA kickoff at 11 a.m.
 CT on Saturday.

 Nick Holt, a former BCS conference defensive coordinator, head coach and a former national champion, serves as the defensive coordinator at WKU.
 Following the 2013 season, Holt added the title of Associate Head Coach under first year head coach Jeff Brohm.